Back to Stories

 Open water appears along the beach at Mary’s Bay where hot springs on the lake’s bottom cause the ice to retreat while most of the distant lake surface remains solid.
 Floating deep green algae mats luxuriate in the hydrothermally warmed lake water at the edge of the beach under the intensifying spring sun.
 Some years, in late May, before the lake ice fully melts, high winds break-up some of the ice and drive it up onto lee-beaches into piles of big thick glassy panes fifteen feet high.

 As mid June arrives only remnants of the largest snow cornices remain on the verdant green hills of the Hayden Valley.
 The Hayden, abandoned by most of the large quadrupeds in winter, is now re-populated by thousands of charismatic big animals—buffalo, elk, mule deer, wolves, coyotes, foxes, bears grizzly and black not to mention the less obvious panoply of smaller birds and animals.
-Similarly, already in May this year, nearly a half million visitors re-populated the park, setting yet another record for the month.

 Some people are “greened”, i.e. become more aware of the value of “nature”, when they visit a place like Yellowstone.
 But, Yellowstone is “grayed” when the press of industrial tourism urbanizes and overwhelms the natural world that visitors have come to see and enjoy.
 Planet wide our numbers continue to explode while the remnants of what remains of the natural world shrinks and grays.
 Our global culture puts “Humanity First” at the expense of all the rest of the “Creation," though ultimately Nature will sort it all out.